rickkas7/DiagnosticsHelperRK/README.md

 ## Diagnostic Helper Functions

-There are only two functions in the Diagnostic Helper.
+There are only two functions in the DiagnosticHelperRK library:

 ### getValue